EGI-Federation/documentation/content/en/providers/operations-manuals/man09_accounting_data_publishing/_index.md

 Sites can send either but the preferred option is summaries.
 Larger sites are recommended to send summaries.

-### The frequency for sending aggregated/summary records to Apel database?
+### The frequency for sending aggregated/summary records to APEL database?

 We recommend sending data daily for all sites, whether sending summaries or individual records.
 I think this is in the interests of people who are using the